jcr7467/UCLAbookstack/README.md

 |
 |
 └─── node_modules - This is all the dependencies, this is the largest part of the project, so they are not
-|                   included in the github, but running 'npm install'
+|                   included in the github repo, but running 'npm install'
 |                   from the base directory will install all dependencies and create this directory
 |
 |